hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 ## Terraform States Files stored in remote S3
 We recommend using remote storage, like S3, for state storage, instead of using default local backend.
-If you have already applied and retains state files locally, you can also configure s3 backend then apply, it will copy the local state file content into remote S3 state file, and then you can observe the local state file will become empty.
-Terraform will be able to read and write to s3 backend for state file updates.
+If you have already applied and retains state files locally, you can also configure s3 backend then apply, it will migrate local state file content into S3 bucket, then local state file will become empty.
+As you switch the backends, state files are migrated from `A` to `B`.

 ```terraform
 terraform {